-We further investigated the impact of the temporal variation of controlling factors, such as climate, CH4 concentration, and emission of O3 precursors, on photochemical O3 production in different source regions and its influence on the long-term increasing trend in surface O3 over Japan through a series of sensitivity simulations that gradually added the temporal variation of these factors.
-The IAV of the climate and the increase in CH4 concentration together caused the increase of photochemical O3 production in several regions and resulted in the significant increasing trend in surface O3 over Japan (0.44 ppbv/decade) and represented about 19 % of the increasing trend in surface O3 in the standard simulation.
-The increase in emission of O3 precursors in CHN led to the increase of photochemical O3 production in northeast Asian regions including CHN itself, KOR, JPN, and E-Asia-Seas; and the resulting increasing trend in surface O3 over Japan (1.08 ppbv/decade) accounted for about 46 % of that in the standard simulation.
-The relative contribution of CHN to the surface O3 increasing trend over Japan as the source region of O3 precursor "emission" was 10 % larger than as the source region of O3 "production" due to production of O3 outside of CHN.
-Then, the impact of the O3 precursor emission change in KOR and JPN on the increasing trend in surface O3 over Japan (about 0.38 and 0.10 ppbv/decade, respectively) corresponded to 16 and 4 % of the increasing trend in total O3 in the standard simulation, respectively.
-The rest of the increasing trend in total O3 in the standard simulation (about 16 %) was attributed to O3 precursor emission change in regions other than northeast Asia, mainly through increasing the photochemical O3 production in WSSE Asia and the total FT.
+We further investigated the impact of the temporal variation in controlling factors, such as climate, CH4 concentration, and emission of O_3 precursors, on photochemical O_3 production in different source regions and its influence on the long-term increasing trend in surface O3 over Japan through a series of sensitivity simulations that gradually added the temporal variation in these factors.
+The IAV of the climate and the increase in CH4 concentration together caused the increase in photochemical O3 production in several regions and resulted in the significant increasing trend in surface O3 over Japan (0.44 ppbv decade-1) and represented about 19 % of the increasing trend in surface O3 in the standard simulation.
+The increase in emission of O3 precursors in CHN led to the increase in photochemical O3 production in northeast Asian regions including CHN itself, KOR, JPN, and the E Asian seas.
+The resulting increasing trend in surface O3 over Japan (1.08 ppbv decade-1) accounted for about 46 % of that in the standard simulation.
+The relative contribution of CHN to the surface O3 increasing trend over Japan as the source region of O3 precursor emission was 10% larger than as the source region of O3 production due to production of O3 outside of CHN.
+Then, the impact of the O3 precursor emission change in KOR and JPN on the increasing trend in surface O_3 over Japan (about 0.38 and 0.10 ppbv decade-1, respectively) corresponded to 16 and 4 % of the increasing trend in total O3 in the standard simulation, respectively.
+The rest of the increasing trend in total O3 in the standard simulation (about 16%) was attributed to O3 precursor emission change in regions other than northeast Asia, mainly through increasing the photochemical O3 production in WSSE Asia and the total FT.

-The results summarized above depended largely on the forcings of long-term simulation, particularly the long-term variation of the emissions of O_3 precursors in Asia.
-Zhao et al. (2013) estimated the NO_x emission in China for the period 1995-2010 and compared it to the existing emission inventories including Hao et al. (2002), Zhan et al. (2007), and the version of REAS used in this study.
-They showed the log-term increasing trend in Chinese NO_x emission in REAS was consistent with that in the other inventories, but the amount of emission was somewhat smaller in REAS than in the others.
-Therefore, the long-term increasing trend in the contribution of Chinese emission to the surface O_3 over Japan showed in the preset study would be retained if the other emission inventories were used for the simulation but the specific values of the contributions could be affected.
-Further studies should address the impact these uncertainties in the different emission inventories on the trend of surface O_3 over Japan.
+The results summarized above depended largely on the forcings of long-term simulation, particularly the long-term variation in the emissions of O3 precursors in Asia.
+Zhao et al. (2013) estimated the NO_x emission in China for the period 1995-2010 and compared it to the existing emission inventories, including Hao et al. (2002), Zhang et al. (2007), and the version of REAS used in this study.
+They showed that the log-term increasing trend in Chinese NO_x emission in REAS was consistent with that in the other inventories, but the amount of emission was somewhat smaller in REAS than in the others.
+Therefore, the long-term increasing trend in the contribution of Chinese emission to the surface O3 over Japan showed in the preset study would be retained if the other emission inventories were used for the simulation but the specific values of the contributions could be affected.
+Further studies should address the impact of these uncertainties in the different emission inventories on the trend in surface O3 over Japan.